 The deadline for submitting stories and objects for this exhibition has passed (1 December 2019).

 Thank you to everyone who sent us their story and proposed an object that speaks to their own mental health journey.
-The team of staff and volunteers at Historic Royal Palaces are currently reviewing the proposals and will get in contact with individuals by 20 December 2019.

 For any queries regarding this exhibition, please contact KewPalace2020@hrp.org.uk